compbiozurich/UZH-BIO392/README.md

-## Progenetix Jekyll Template
+## UZH BIO392 - Bioinformatics of Sequence Variation Course

-Please see the [website](https://progenetix.github.io/progenetix-site-template/) for more information.
+Please see the [website](https://compbiozurich.org/UZH-BIO392/) for more information or dig through the repository here.